-Of the newly appointed QCs, Hannah Markham of 36 Bedford Row, was shortlisted for Family Law Junior Barrister of the Year 2015.
-She is also a regular contributor to Family Law.
+Of the newly appointed QCs, Hannah Markham of 36 Bedford Row, was shortlisted for Family Law Junior Barrister of the Year 2015

 The total number of family law silks appointed this year (6) has halved from last year, which saw 12 new family law silks appointed.

 Overall 107 new appointments as Queen’s Counsel were announced today.
 Last year there were 93 new silks.

 The number of applications made increased compared to last year.
 The 2014-15 competition received 223 applications, this year there were 237.
 This year's competition saw a total of 189 male applicants with 82 being successful, a success rate of 43 per cent.

 There were 48 female applicants this year, an increase of five over the previous year.
 Of this year's applicants, 25 were successful, the same number as last year, marking a success rate of 52 per cent.

 A total of 32 advocates from ethnic minority backgrounds applied in the current round, with nine making the grade.
 This marks the third consecutive year that the number of successful ethnic minority advocates has dropped.

 Unlike previous years, only 30 per cent of solicitors were successful with three out of nine applicants being made silk.
 Last year five out of nine applicants were successful.